sklasek/svalflux/flux_updated_figs.md

     ## 7             69

 Table S1.
-Latitude, longitude, water depth, core recovery, and sulfate-methane transition depth of all cores analyzed in this
+Latitude, longitude, water depth, core recovery, and sulfate-methane transition depth of all cores analyzed in this study.

-    study.
+In this table below, I realize that the total-core flux values do not match those that I showed in the first supplemental figure… so I must have made a
+    mistake?

     ##      Core Year before sampling CH4 flux mols m^-2 yr ^-1 Peak AOM depth (cm)
     ## 1  GC1045                   21                     3.674               280.0